Japan’s 3 Best Udon Noodle Brands

-The Udon that is selected as the rest depends on the selection criteria.Therefore the opinion varies from person to person.
+Actually, the udon noodle to be selected for the rest depends on selection criteria, and the opinion varies from person to person.

 Sanuki Udon (讃岐うどん)

 Sanuki Udon is the udon noodle that Kagawa prides itself on, and the prefecture Kagawa is the largest consumer of udon noodles in Japan.

 The main characteristic of Sanuki Udon is the noodles are, above all, thick and chewy.

 They are served in a soy sauce-based dashi-rich broth made with niboshi (dried young sardine).

 The leading udon restaurant chain with over 800 locations throughout Japan “Marugame-Seimen (丸亀製麺)” is offering Sanuki Udon.